jerk/OgarII-CSharp/README.md

 If a player connects while server is initializaing, it crashes.

-Notes :

-Legacy protocol fully works.

-Moderon protocol has not been tested at all.

 Prerequisites for builiding :

 Visual Studio 2019 or greater with .Net Core 3.1 SDK